 Simmer Control and Performance

-While a blazing 20,000 BTU burner is great for a spaghetti feed, for items that require a little more finesse you’ll want to make sure the stove has effective simmer control.
+While a blazing 20,000 BTU burner is great for a spaghetti feast, for items that require a little more finesse you’ll want to make sure your stove has effective simmer control.
 This requires fuel regulation that doesn’t fluctuate and a flame that remains strong even at low heat.
 Good simmer performance isn’t something typically found on a spec sheet, but a high-end model will typically perform better in these conditions.
 Moreover, having a good windscreen will help keep the flame lit if you’re running the heat on low.
-The Camp Chef Everest and Eureka Ignite Plus have excellent simmer control, while budget stoves like the Coleman Cascade Classic struggle.
-Spending up will increase your chances of mastering that complex backcountry meal.
+The Camp Chef Everest 2X has excellent simmer control, while budget stoves like the Coleman Cascade Classic struggle.
+Spending up will increase your chances of mastering a complex backcountry meal.

 Windy Weather Performance